cpulvermacher/lgtm/README.md

 ![Demo](./images/demo.gif)

 ## Features
-- Uses the GPT-4o version of Copilot Chat, no separate subscription or API key required.
+- Uses the GPT-4o version of Copilot Chat, so only a GitHub Copilot subscription is required.
+Source code data is sent only to Copilot, which you presumably trust already.
 - Review content remains in chat history, so you can ask follow-up questions to Copilot (without `@lgtm`).

 ## Limitations